How to Camp with Your Dog

 There’s camping – and then there’s camping with your dog by your side.
 Their presence alone elevates every little moment.
 Their curiosity is contagious, their zeal inspiring.

 Hiking and camping together is an opportunity to see wilderness through their eyes.
 Lakes become more than just part of the landscape – they’re primo places to splash and swim.
-And pinecones are no longer just pinecones – they’re the most incredible toy any dog has ever seen since the beginning of time, and it must be thrown a minimum of 127 times before retiring to the cozy comfort of a tent set up just right for the two of you to enjoy the next morning’s sunrise together before embarking on a new Best Day Ever.
+And pinecones are no longer just pinecones – they’re the most incredible toy that's ever existed since the beginning of time, and it must be thrown a minimum of 127 times before retiring to the cozy comfort of a tent (that happens to be set up just right for enjoying the next morning’s sunrise).
+And the sunrise marks the start of a new Best Day Ever.

-Dogs are happy to join any journey.
-With a bit of preparation, the right gear, and a bit of that eagerness to explore that comes so naturally to our furry trail buddies, you’ll be en route to a good time.
+With a bit of preparation, the right gear, and a bit of that eagerness to explore that comes so naturally to our furry trail buddies, you’ll be en route to a good time camping with your dog.